 The President & CEO is responsible for the Company's day-to-day activities.
 He/she is empowered to make decisions on all Company affairs not entrusted to others under Act No. 2/1995 and/or the Company's Articles of Association.
 The President & CEO conducts the operations of the Company in accordance with rules and/or decisions of the Board of Directors, the Articles of Association and the law.
 The President & CEO's signature constitutes an obligation on the Company's part.
 He/she is an authorised signatory of the Company ("procuration holder").
 The President & CEO may grant power of attorney to other employees of the Company to exercise designated powers of his/her duties of office, provided that prior approval is obtained from the Board of Directors.
 The President & CEO is responsible for detecting, measuring, monitoring and controlling risks relating to the Company's operations.
 The President & CEO must maintain an organisation chart of the Company that clearly delineates areas of responsibility, employees' powers and communication channels within the Company.
-The President & CEO shall set internal control targets in consultation with the Board and monitor the effectiveness of internal control mechanisms.
-The President & CEO prepares meetings of the Board of Directors together with its Chairman and reports regularly to the Board on the Company's activities and position.
-The President & CEO is the chairman of the board of Landsnet ehf and a director of Samorka.
+The President & CEO shall set internal control targets in consultation with the Board of Directors together with its Chairman and reports regularly to the Board on the Company's activities and position.
+The President & CEO is the company and the company's activities and position the certain with the board of Directors together with its Chairman and reports regularly to the Board on the Company's activities and position.
+The President & CEO is the certain the formation of the board of Directors together with its the chairman of the board of Landsnet ehf and a director of Samorka.